AlexSacMorane/MY_PFDEM_2G_2D/README.md

 # MY_PFDEM_2G_2D

-Phase-Field Discrete Element Modelisation with solute generation applied to two grains.
+Phase-Field Discrete Element Modelization with solute generation applied to two grains.
 It uses Moose (PF) and Yade (DEM) softwares.

 ## Simulation presentation
 The goal is to simulate the pressure solution phenomena (illustrated by the following scheme) between two grains.